EvanEdwards/bulb/Install wyze-sdk.md

-# Wyze SDK Installation Guide for Kubuntu
+# Wyze SDK Installation Guide

+Note: this guide is AI created.
+I sort of followed it.
+I use Kubuntu.
+YMMV.
+Check out the original wyze-sdk project for more information, but I'll include this here just as a starting point for y'all.

 ## Prerequisites